barclayd/IoT-Learning-Platform/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run server`

+Runs the server in the development mode using Nodemon.<br>
+This currently is set-up to post data to Firebase and live data to client via websockets.

+Alternatively, you can run 'node server/index' from terminal.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>